To,

 Non-Cumulative Preference Shares were redeemed at a premium in accordance with the terms

 of issue aggregating to Rs.
-2.00,00,000 being the redemption of fourth tranch.
+2,00,00,000 being the redemption of sixth tranch.

 7. SHARE CAPITAL